 Good eats: T.Paul’s Supper Club downtown fills families up with noshes from its extensive kid’s menu.
 Pig N’ Pancake near the waterfront serves up unbeatable homemade pancakes, and Bowpicker Fish & Chips is sure to have young mouths chomping for another bite of the best Albacore tuna fish and chips on the north coast.

-Family lodging: Several Astoria and Warrenton hotels offer swimming pools and easy access to downtown amenities at a range of price points: Holiday Inn Express Astoria, Hampton Inn & Suites Astoria, Best Western Astoria Bayfront Hotel, Comfort Suites Columbia River.
-(During COVID restrictions, hotel swimming pools may be closed or have limited access.)
+Family lodging: Several Astoria and Warrenton hotels offer swimming pools and easy access to downtown amenities at a range of price points: Holiday Inn Express Astoria, Hampton Inn & Suites Astoria, The Lloyd Hotel Astoria Bayfront, Comfort Suites Columbia River.